-We aim to create content to meet the accessibility standards outlined in our technical accessibility statement as we want as many people as possible to be able to use this site.
+Learning and Teaching Enhancement is part of Library and Learning Services at The University of Northampton and includes content inside the Edublogs core product.
+We want as many people as possible to be able to use this service.
 For example, that means you should be able to:

-- zoom in up to 200% throughout UONReads without loss of content or functionality.
+- zoom in up to 300% throughout the site without a loss of content or functionality.

 - navigate most of the website using just a keyboard.